StephSutherly/ruby-soloproject_bucket_list/ideas_issues.md

   -  !!!ATTRACTION EDIT NOT GOING TO UPDATE PAGE - WHY?
   It goes to create page instead because in the edit page I wasn't sending to"/countries/<%=@attraction.id%>"!

+  -  !!!ADD IN NAME OF COUNTRY TO CITY INDEX USING .COUNTRY METHOD!
+  I thought it returned a hash but it was actually a class object - use .name